 Darling Maddie is a Ken Locco designed Couta boat, built and owned by Clive Beckingsale ( named Victory) in 1982.

-"This craft's perfect compromise between seaworthiness, speed and capacity has made it a quintessential recreational sailing boat.
+"This craft's perfect balance between seaworthiness, speed and capacity has made it a quintessential recreational sailing boat.
 Today, Couta boats are sought-after and keenly compete in races.

 Couta Boats were used from around 1870 until the 1930s, although it survived as a commercial fishing vessel until the 1950s.
 The boats would head out to the grounds before dawn, most often out through the entrance to Port Phillip, with the infamous and often treacherous Rip This is where the Couta boats' qualities of seaworthiness were proven.
 Once their quota of barracouta was met, the fishermen turned their efforts to sailing back to port as fast and achievee best prices.

-She is an excellent example of the Couta 26 and after having undergone a full renovation, she is ready for her new owner as a picture perfect example of the famous Couta 26,
+Darling Maddie is build No. 3.
+And is excellent example of the Couta 26 and after having undergone a full renovation, she is ready for her new owner as a picture perfect example of the famous Couta 26,

 Darling Maddie is available for inspection by appointment,